balintfodor/CarND-Traffic-Sign-Classifier-Project/writeup.md

 First I tried with an unmodified LeNet (sigma param is at 0.1), the batch size was small (32-64-128) and grayscale [-1,1] images.
 First I used gradient descent with a small learning rate to check that the model works: the loss is decreasing.
 Then switched to Adam and played with the learning rate.
 These setups were not satisfying, from a certain number of epochs the validation accuracy started to stagnate or even decrease.

-Then a modified the preprocessing to do an rgb2hsv conversion.
+Then I modified the preprocessing to do an rgb2hsv conversion.
 I hoped that the dominant tones of the traffic signs can help the model train.
 I tripled the number of feature maps in the model, and also played with larger layer numbers in the fully connected layers.
 It was not satisfying and I had the feeling that the model was much larger than it should be and it can be the explanation for the slow learning.

 So I went back for grayscale preprocessing.
 Noticed that the sigma parameter in the weight initialization is really significant.
 Played with the learning rate and the batch size.
 Reached approx. 0.8-0.85 accuracy.
 Enlarging only the fully connected layers by a factor of 2 and 3 did not helped, but enlarging only the number of feature maps by a factor of 2 helped.
 I went back to tune the learning rate properly so the training go a bit faster.

 My final result for the traning loss is below 0.0001, the training accuracy is above 0.9999, the validation loss is 1.2023 and the validation accuracy is 0.9358.
-Note that the validation accuracy was above 0.93 for 5 validation accuracy measurement (which is 5*512 batch training step).
+Note that the validation accuracy was above 0.93 for 5 validation accuracy measurement (which is 5*512 batch training steps).
 The maximum validation accuracy was 0.9501.
 The accuracy on the test set was 0.9121.

 ###Test a Model on New Images